Who is the Top Investor In Par Pacific Holdings Inc. (PARR)?

 Par Pacific Holdings Inc. (PARR) Insider Activity

-A total of 45 insider transactions have happened at Par Pacific Holdings Inc. (PARR) in the last six months, with sales accounting for 34 and purchases happening 11 times.
-The most recent transaction is an insider sale by Cooper L Melvin, the company’s Director.
-SEC filings show that Cooper L Melvin sold 2,000 shares of the company’s common stock on Nov 03 at a price of $22.59 per share for a total of $45180.0.
-Following the sale, the insider now owns 40858.0 shares.
+A total of 41 insider transactions have happened at Par Pacific Holdings Inc. (PARR) in the last six months, with sales accounting for 30 and purchases happening 11 times.
+The most recent transaction is an insider sale by Yates Jim, the company’s Executive VP – Retail.
+SEC filings show that Yates Jim sold 10,711 shares of the company’s common stock on Nov 10 at a price of $23.47 per share for a total of $0.25 million.
+Following the sale, the insider now owns 62486.0 shares.

 Par Pacific Holdings Inc. (PARR): Who are the competitors?